c4ke2/c4ke2.github.io/src/art_cryptid.md

 </h1>

 <h3 style="text-align: center;">
-These four works were created as part of a digital art course where we were free to choose our own idea.
+These works were created as part of a digital art course where we were free to choose our own idea.
 Each piece centers around the plausable existance of an unknown creature similar in nature to bigfoot and other cryptids.
 Later pieces introduce a mysterious organization who may be doing a purposefully bad job at covering up the creature's existence.